 There are, also, many famous parks in Tuscany including the National Park of the Foreste Casentinesi, the National Park of the Tusco-Emilian Apennines, among others.
 Also, you can explore the National Park of Monte Falterona and Campigna that is found along the Arno River, surrounded by mountains and forests.

 Visiting Tuscany’s vineyards are one of the things you simply must do.
 In fact, Florence and Siena have the largest number of traditional wine producers.
 However, the most popular vineyards are the ones in Chianti and the enclosing areas.
 You can sip on both red and white wines during your visit.

-Besides, tasting Super Tuscan wines that are manufactured in Maremma, Bolgheri, and other areas of Tuscany, should be added to your must-do list of things.
+Besides, you must make sure to taste Super Tuscan wines that are manufactured in Maremma, Bolgheri, and other areas of Tuscany when visiting Tuscany.

 You can, also, opt for wine and taste tours to know more about Tuscany’s wine industry.
 In fact, there is a choice of over 30 wine varieties to take your pick from.
-In addition to Tuscany’s wines, there are several cheese variants that you can relish as well.
+In addition to Tuscany’s wines, there are several cheese variants that you can relish.

 Further, bike tours are among other things to indulge in when in Tuscany.
 As such, you can cycle your ways through Tuscany’s streets to survey the region.

-Then, at Tuscany’s restaurants, you can order boar and veil at the restaurants.
-Also, note that Tuscany is an inland region and, thus, seafood is not popular therein.
+Moreover, at Tuscany’s restaurants, you can order boar and veil.
+However, note that Tuscany is an inland region, and thus, seafood is not popular therein.